Learn More About Gianpiero Petriglieri, MD

 The focus on humanizing leadership, Petriglieri shows, allows managers to take a broader look at their role as leaders.
 It reminds them of who they are, and what they do, when they lead at their best.
 It urges them to recognize that performance isn’t just about technologies, results and analytics to good leaders.
 Performance is also a cultural exercise that involves bringing values to life in a credible way.
 With this mindset, leaders will see business not as a machine but as an organism that must be continuously nurtured to be healthy and grow, and that requires a healthy environment too.
 He further empowers leaders to see that to bring an organization to life in its ecosystem, they must come alive first, and that they are already in charge of their most significant leadership instrument: themselves.

 “Work is very central to people’s lives.
-It can make us whole and lift us up, and it can make us hurt and break us apart,” explains Petriglieri, who has been recognized twice by Thinkers50 as one of the 50 most influential management thinkers in the world.
+It can make us whole and lift us up, and it can make us hurt and break us apart,” explains Petriglieri, who has been recognized three times by Thinkers50 as one of the 50 most influential management thinkers in the world.
 “Leaders must build workplaces not with rhetoric, but with actions.
 Leadership doesn’t exist, leaders do.
 What matters is not the leadership models that managers claim to follow, but the care they demonstrate while leading.
 In a time of societal turbulence, we expect a lot from business leaders but trust them little because we think that a leader is just someone who gets their way.
 Until we change that image of leadership, we won’t be able to practice a more humane, trustworthy, and ultimately more effective way of leading.”

 A truly energizing storyteller and presenter, Petriglieri’s keynotes and workshops help managers think like a true leader and an analyst.